+The United Nations inter-agency task team on science, technology and innovation for the sustainable development goals will promote coordination, coherence and cooperation within the United Nations system on

+science, technology and innovation related matters, enhancing synergy and efficiency, in particular to enhance capacity-building initiatives.
+The modalities, functions, practices, convening and scheduling of meetings, as well as the role of experts and the relationship between the Technology Facilitation Mechanism and the HLPF and ECOSOC are contained in paragraph 123 of the Addis Ababa Action Agenda.

-Successful implementation will also depend on the resources, knowledge and ingenuity of business, civil society, the scientific community, academia, research institutions, philanthropists and foundations, parliaments, local authorities, volunteers and other stakeholders.
+Successful implementation will also depend on the resources, knowledge and ingenuity of civil society, business, the scientific community, academia, research institutions, philanthropists and foundations, parliaments, local authorities, volunteers and other stakeholders.
 We urge all to embrace our commitment to sustainable development, including by directing investments and activities towards areas that contribute to sustainable development and away from harmful, unsustainable ones.

-We will accelerate full implementation of the Istanbul Programme of Action, the SAMOA Pathway and the Vienna Programme of Action.
-We reaffirm our strong commitment to support Africa’s development, including through implementation of the African Union’s Agenda 2063 and the Programme of the New Partnership for Africa’s Development (NEPAD).
-We recognize the need to help countries in situations of conflict and post-conflict to address their specific challenges and priorities.
-We also acknowledge the specific challenges facing middle-income countries.
-ODA providers reaffirm their respective ODA commitments, including the commitment by many developed countries to achieve the target of 0.7 per cent of ODA/GNI and 0.15 to 0.20 per cent of ODA/GNI to least developed countries.

 We reiterate that this Agenda and the Sustainable Development Goals and targets, including the means of implementation are universal, indivisible and interlinked.

 Follow-up and review

 We commit to engage in systematic follow-up and review of implementation of this Agenda over the next fifteen years.
-A robust, effective, participatory, transparent and integrated follow-up and review framework will make a vital contribution to implementation and will help countries to maximize and track progress in implementing this Agenda.
+A robust, voluntary, effective, participatory, transparent and integrated follow-up and review framework will make a vital contribution to implementation and will help countries to maximize and track progress in implementing this Agenda in order to ensure that no one is left behind.

 Operating at the national, regional and global levels, it will promote accountability to our citizens, support effective international cooperation in achieving this Agenda and foster exchanges of best practices and mutual learning.
 It will mobilize support to overcome shared challenges and identify new and emerging issues.
 As this is a universal Agenda, mutual trust and understanding among all nations will be important.

-Follow-up and review processes at all levels will be people-centred and will be guided by the following principles:
+Follow-up and review processes at all levels will be guided by the following principles:

-They will be voluntary and country-owned, will take into account different national realities, capacities and levels of development and will respect national policy space and priorities.
-As national ownership is key to achieving sustainable development, outcomes from national level processes will be the foundation for reviews at regional and global levels, given that the global review will be based on national data sources.
+They will be voluntary and country-led, will take into account different national realities, capacities and levels of development and will respect national policies and priorities.
+As national ownership is key to achieving sustainable development, the outcome from national level processes will be the foundation for reviews at regional and global levels, given that the global review will be based on official national data sources.

-They will address progress in implementing the universal Goals and targets, including the means of implementation, in a manner which respects their universal, integrated and interrelated nature and the three dimensions of sustainable development.
+They will track progress in implementing the universal Goals and targets, including the means of implementation, in all countries in a manner which respects their universal, integrated and interrelated nature and the three dimensions of sustainable development.

-They will maintain a longer-term orientation, identify achievements, challenges and critical success factors and support countries in making informed policy choices.
-They will mobilize the necessary means of implementation and partnerships, support the identification of solutions and best practices and promote coordination of the international development system.
+They will maintain a longer-term orientation, identify achievements, challenges, gaps and critical success factors and support countries in making informed policy choices.
+They will help mobilize the necessary means of implementation and partnerships, support the identification of solutions and best practices and promote coordination of the international development system.

-They will be open, inclusive and transparent for all and will support the participation of and reporting by all people and all relevant stakeholders.
+They will be open, inclusive, participatory and transparent for all people and will support the reporting by all relevant stakeholders.

-They will be gender-sensitive, respect human rights and have a particular focus on the poorest, most vulnerable and marginalized groups and those furthest behind.
+They will be people-centred, gender-sensitive, respect human rights and have a particular focus on the poorest, most vulnerable and those furthest behind.

 They will build on existing platforms and processes, where these exist, avoid duplication and respond to national circumstances, capacities, needs and priorities.
 They will evolve over time, taking into account emerging issues and the development of new methodologies, and will minimize the reporting burden on national administrations.